jonnyreeves/chunked-request/README.md

 The underlying function used to make the request, see the provided implementations if you wish to provide a custom extension.
 Note that you must supply a Uint8Array to the `onRawChunk` callback.

 If no value is supplied the `chunkedRequest.transportFactory` function will be invoked to determine which transport method to use.
 The default `transportFactory` will attempt to select the best available method for the current platform; but you can override this method for substituting a test-double or custom implementation.

+The `headers` property is an instance of [BrowserHeaders](https://github.com/improbable-eng/js-browser-headers).

 ## Writing a Custom Chunk Parser